How to Play

 As remarked in the introduction, one of the best features of the game of Go is its handicap system.
 A weaker player may be given an advantage of anything up to nine stones.
 These are placed on the board in lieu of Black's first turn.
 Once all the handicap stones have been placed in position it is White's turn to play.

 Through the grading system, any two players can easily establish the difference in their strength, and therefore how many stones the weaker player should take in order to compensate for this difference.
 Since a player's grade is measured in terms of stones, the number of stones for the handicap is simply the difference in grade between the two players.

 There is an established pattern for the placement of handicap stones, shown by the dots which are marked on any Go board.
-This is shown in Diagram 15 (Black is facing the board from the bottom).
+This is shown in Diagram 15 (Black is facing the board from the bottom), for each of 1 to 9 stones handicap.